SixArm/mast-cell-help/topics/low-histamine-diet/index.md

 * **Olive Oil**: Olive oil is considered low-histamine and can be used for cooking.

 # Low-histamine diet: foods to avoid

-For a low-histamine diet, here are items to avoid or limit.

 * **Fermented Foods**: These are among the highest histamine-containing foods.
 Examples include aged cheeses, sauerkraut, yogurt, and kombucha.